WAN-Solutions/wan24-Core/src/Wan24-Core/README.md

 During bootstrapping the `Bootstrap.IsBooting` property is `true`.
 After bootstrapping the `Bootstrap.DidBoot` property is `true`.

+The bootstrapper will load all referenced assemblies.
+If you load an assembly later, it'll be bootstrapped automatic and added to the `TypeHelper` singleton instance.

 ## Type helper

 If you use the `TypeHelper.AddTypes` method, the unknown assemblies of the